What can you say about Frank Worthington? A hugely talented player.

 appears on that video.
 On that video it showed him scoring two over

-saw Frank Worthington.
-In those days there was no coverage of English
+never saw Frank Worthington.
+In those days there was no coverage of

-Football in Holland.The only things i saw from him were pics in Shoot
+English Football in Holland.The only things i saw from him were

 Ben Watkinson says: I watched frank from the manny rd end at

-hero.
+my hero.
 The best player ever to wear a Bolton shirt .
-All the best frank
+All the best

-Society of Antiquaries.
-I did see Frank play once for Leicester City
+the Society of Antiquaries.
+I did see Frank play once for Leicester

-against Southampton in 1972 and they won 1-0 I think Dennis Roafe was
+City against Southampton in 1972 and they won 1-0 I think Dennis

-the scorer on that occation.
-It was agreat game and Frank was well
+Roafe was the scorer on that occation.
+It was agreat game and Frank

-marked that day, I think by Terry Payne.
-Anyway Frank was always in
+was well marked that day, I think by Terry Payne.
+Anyway Frank was

-score goals.I remember this game as it was my very first division one
+other players to score goals.I remember this game as it was my very

 Alan Freedman says: Without doubt one of the great goals of all

-cousin wondered if he could give me any family information thanks.
+my cousin wondered if he could give me any family information

-will agree with me that our mate Dave Lewis was the better player, he
+Frank will agree with me that our mate Dave Lewis was the better

-taught Frank a thing or two.
-Just for the record, Lewey went on to
+player, he taught Frank a thing or two.
+Just for the record, Lewey

-have a successful career in the Halifax Football League.
+went on to have a successful career in the Halifax Football

 |